Sentinel program: Continued debate on Nike-X

 By 1966 ABM development in the US had been a high priority project for a decade, and had constantly found itself at the disadvantage compared to improving ICBMs.
-In spite of tremendous technical advances, Nike-X was no more able to protect the US population than the Zeus had been in the 1950s.
-In spite of these problems being widely known, there was intense political pressure to deploy a system.
+In spite of its tremendous technical advances, Nike-X was no more able to protect the US population than the Zeus had been in the 1950s.
+These problems were widely known, but there was intense political pressure to deploy a system anyway.
 McNamara had opposed deployment throughout.
 Things came to a head in 1966, when McNamara once again refused to begin construction but the Senate Armed Services Committee provided $167.9 million ($ million today) anyway.

 McNamara and President Johnson met on the issue on 3 November 1966, and McNamara once again convinced Johnson that the system simply wasn't worth deploying.
 A follow-up meeting the next month initially appeared to be leading to a deployment being forced upon them, but McNamara managed to convince the president, Joint Chiefs of Staff, and others that the system simply didn't work.
 Instead, he suggested to the president that they open negotiations with the Soviets on arms limitations.
 The President asked Dean Rusk to begin negotiations.

 McNamara then headed off the expected counterattack from George W. Romney by calling a press conference on the topic of Soviet ABMs and stating that the new Minuteman III and Poseidon SLBM would ensure that any possible Soviet system would be overwhelmed, and went on to state that ABMs were generally not very useful given their cost.
 This did not deflect the continued stream of criticism over the US's lack of an ABM system, especially as the Soviets continued to build their own.